Photo by curlynikki.com

 What is Hair Porosity?

-In a nutshell, hair porosity is the your hair's ability to retain moisture.
+In a nutshell, hair porosity is your hair's ability to retain moisture.
 Without getting too sciency, each hair strand is covered by cuticles (think roof shingles).
 Hair with low porosity has cuticles that naturally lie flat, trapping in moisture (once it gets in!).
 Hair with high porosity has cuticles that are naturally raised, making it easy for moisture to get into the hair shaft but just as easy for it to be removed.
-Naturals understand how important it is to retain moisture, that's why understanding your hair's porosity is so vital.
+Those with natural curly hair understand how important it is to retain moisture, that's why understanding your hair's porosity is so vital.
 We need to get the moisture inside of the cuticle and keep it there for our hair to be moisturized and healthy.

 How to determine your hair's porosity